samayo/bulletproof/README.md

 // get the image size (in bytes)
 $image->getSize();

-// get the image mimetype (extension)
+// get the image mimetype
 $image->getMime();

 // get the image width in pixels